After 44 years in business, Oregon's only grocery store sold to Hy-Vee

 "That was my dad's idea," Faust said.
 "As a local business, you always get hit up for donations and things.
 And we thought it would be best and easiest for us if we would support those organizations that supported us."

-He said a percentage of the store's gross sales are donated, which meant almost $30,000 last year.
+He said a percentage of the store's gross sales are donated, or about $30,000 last year.

-Faust said that besides COVID-19, supply chain issues, and trying to find and keep workers, another hardship was that Main Street was torn up the entire summer of 2021, "so we didn't have access to our store."
+Faust said that in addition to COVID-19, supply-chain issues, and trying to find and keep workers, Main Street was torn up the entire summer of 2021, "so we didn't have access to our store."

 "I would hold weekly meetings with our management team and provide them the support that they needed to get answers to questions, help them in any way, shape or form that I could," Stace said.
 "But we really were relying on their expertise and their ability through their experience to run a grocery store."

-Hy-Vee spokeswoman Tina Potthoff said in an email, "we are thrilled that we will soon have a presence in that community.
+Hy-Vee spokesperson Tina Potthoff said in an email that the company is "thrilled that we will soon have a presence in that community.
 We are on track to convert the store and officially open as a Hy-Vee store in February.
 We will continue to meet with employees so we can transition current employees to become Hy-Vee employees."